Narcissism

 Protect your well-being: Prioritize self-care and seek support if needed.

 Narcissism is a challenging and multifaceted condition often rooted in complex developmental histories.
 Understanding its manifestations and underlying causes can help in developing effective strategies for management and support.
-By setting boundaries, seeking appropriate therapy, and employing effective coping strategies, it is possible to navigate relationships with narcissists in a healthy and constructive manner.
+By setting boundaries, seeking appropriate therapy and employing effective coping strategies, it is possible to navigate relationships with narcissists in a healthy and constructive manner.

 “Narcissism is a form of self-destruction, not self-improvement.” – Unknown